 Coatepec is all but a suburb of Xalapa, the capital of Veracruz.
 But while the capital city can indeed bear a relatively big city feel, Coatepec does not.
-It's a modestly sized town of some 90,000 inhabitants, but it seems to perfectly retain the charm and like-ability of towns much smaller.
-One wouldn't be at all surprised here to hear the shopkeepers whistling, or the crowds cheering off the side of the football field.
+The town is modestly sized town with some 90,000 inhabitants, but it seems to perfectly retain the charm and like-ability of towns much smaller.
+The shopkeepers whistle and the crowds cheer from the side of the football field but the town is uniquely and quintessentially charming, full of life and visited by thousands every year.

 Coatepec residents proudly proclaim "We are coffee, we are sugarcane, we are orchids, fog and mountains."
 Indeed, the town is very much the coffee capital of Veracruz, and probably of Mexico, although towns like Cordoba and Orizaba, a bit further south take much of the fame for the industrialization of coffee.
 In Coatepec, one gets a better idea of the craft and tradition of the Ethiopian-imported cash crop.